 6. Because of the large numbers of applicants applying, the means test threshold is set at a particularly low level.

-- LSE admission applications usually have January deadlines so you are advised to check the course of interest and start your admission application.
+- LSE admission applications usually have January 2019 deadlines so you should check and apply for desired course early.

 - Once you apply for admission, you are encouraged to apply for the scholarship as early as possible after you have completed the application for admission because funds are limited.
 You will have access to the online scholarship form once you submit your admission application.

-- You do not need to wait for an offer of admission to be made but you will have to have submitted your application for admission.
+- You do not need to wait for an offer of admission to be made but you will have to apply for admission first.